jsm8989/hosted/README.md

 # hosted
-This (the *master* branch) is hosted on my website at jsm89.user.srcf.net/hub When I understand git better I will change this to the main branch, don't you worry :)
+This (the *master-new* branch) is hosted on my website at jsm89.user.srcf.net/hub When I understand git better I will change this to the main branch, don't you worry :)

 Anyone can contribute to this page.